-For more exotic recipes of mussels in white wine, you will need a white wine that is a little fresher still, with a fairly broad mouthfeel and perhaps a little sugar.
+For more exotic recipes of mussels in white wine, you will need a white wine that is a little fresher, with a rather large mouthfeel and perhaps a little sugar.
 You can stay with a dry white wine or even take a slightly sweeter wine like demi-sec.
 If it's sweet spices, don't change anything, stay with dry white wines.

 Among the possible choices, we can go for a white wine from Entre-Deux-Mers in the Bordeaux region.
-The vineyards of the Loire will satisfy your request, take aPouilly-Fuméfor example, that will also go very well.
-If you want to change a bit, go for awhite Rieslingin Alsace with its citrus/lemon notes, this wine will be perfect with your seafood.
+The vineyards of the Loire Valley will satisfy your request, take a Pouilly-Fumé for example, that will also go very well.
+If you want to change a bit, go for a white Riesling in Alsace with its citrus/lemon notes, this wine will be perfect with your seafood.
 An appellation likeChabliscan also do the trick.
-Or go for something a little more original with aMuscadet Vieilles Vignesin the Loire.
+Otherwise go for something a little more original with a Muscadet Vieilles Vignes in the Loire.

-As for today's cuisine, there must be as many recipes as there are mussels in a 3 kilo bucket.
+As for today's cuisine, there must be about as many recipes as there are mussels in a 3 kilo bucket.
 Let's take the example of the most common and simple but so good mussels!
-Mussels, a little white wine, a little butter, a little onion or shallot and then put it all in a pan on the fire and that's it!
+Mussels, a little white wine, a little butter, a little onion or shallot and then put it all in a pan on the stove and that's it!

 10€ offered from 60€ purchase with the code: BONPLATBONVIN